sapirani/GreenSecurityMeasurementAndOptimizationFramework/README.md

 This project investigates the energy footprint and resource characteristics of secure computations, with a particular focus on the demands of homomorphic encryption schemes.
 We introduce a general-purpose, process-level measurement framework capable of profiling CPU, memory, disk, and network usage, alongside energy consumption estimates.
 The framework operates independently of source code and supports fine-grained attribution of resource and energy usage at both the per-process and system-wide levels.
-This makes it broadly applicable and easy to use for profiling  arbitrary programs, including, in our case, a range of cybersecurity applications.
+These capabilities make our framework broadly applicable and easy to use for profiling  arbitrary programs, including, in our case, a range of cybersecurity applications.

 We implemented a wide range of HE, comparing them against symmetric and asymmetric encryption algorithms, in terms of resource consumption and performance.
 To support deeper analysis, we also provide interactive visualizations through ElasticSearch and Kibana that allow users to explore time-series trends and compare schemes across multiple metrics.